Generic Name: Rizatriptan Orally Disintegrating Tablets (rye za TRIP tan)

 - Change in color of skin.

 - Very bad and sometimes deadly brain blood vessel problems like stroke have rarely happened with this medicine (rizatriptan orally disintegrating tablets).
-Call your doctor right away if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 What are some other side effects of Rizatriptan Orally Disintegrating Tablets?